openbabel/documentation/Fingerprints/fingerprints.rst

         6 molecules converted
         76 audit log messages

 (7) Here are the ChEMBL pages for these molecules: 100183_, 124893_, 206983_, 207022_, 607087_.
-I think it is fair to say that they are pretty similiar.
+I think it is fair to say that they are pretty similar.
 In particular, the output states that 206983 and 207022 are possible superstructures of the query molecule, and that is indeed true.

 .. _100183: http://www.ebi.ac.uk/chembldb/index.php/compound/inspect/100183
 .. _124893: http://www.ebi.ac.uk/chembldb/index.php/compound/inspect/124893